 Instructions

-- Pour chicken broth on top of the vegetables.
+- Pour chicken broth on top of the vegetables and mix.

-- Rinse your whole chicken under cold water.
-Make sure you take the giblets out of the cavity.
-Pat your chicken dry with paper towels.
-Rub paprika, poultry rub and salt and pepper to taste all over the chicken – top and bottom.
+- Rinse the whole chicken under cold water, pat the chicken dry with paper towels.
+Rub salt, paprika, onion powder, garlic powder and pepper all over the chicken, top and bottom.

 - Place chicken on top of the vegetables in the slow cooker.
-Close lid.
+Add 2 tablespoons of butter on top of chicken.

-- Cook on HIGH for 4 HOURS or until internal temperature reaches 165 degrees.
+- Close lid and cook on HIGH for 4 hours or LOW for 7 hours or until internal temperature reaches 165 degrees.
+Serve and enjoy!

 Mavis says